Explain why archers use a dominant eye for aiming?

 In detail, for those interested!

-The importance of the dominant eye in the accuracy of archery shots
+The role of the dominant eye in aiming in archery

 Did you know?